Luke Kennard: Los Angeles Clippers (2020–2023)

 On November 19, 2020, Kennard was traded to the Los Angeles Clippers in a three-team trade that involved the Brooklyn Nets, sending Rodney McGruder, Džanan Musa, and the draft rights of Saddiq Bey and Jaylen Hands to Detroit.
 On March 22, 2021, Kennard posted 20 points on 8-for-8 from the field, including 4-for-4 from 3-point range coming off the bench, along with seven rebounds, four assists and a block in 18 minutes of action in a 119–110 win over the Atlanta Hawks, becoming the first player in franchise history to log at least 20 points, seven rebounds and four assists with less than 20 minutes of playing time in a game.

 On December 18, 2021, Kennard scored a season-high 27 points, alongside seven rebounds and three assists, in a 104–103 loss to the Oklahoma City Thunder.
 On January 25, 2022, he was fouled while shooting a three-pointer and made the shot as well as the free throw, which propelled the Clippers to a 116–115 win over the Washington Wizards.
 The Clippers had trailed by as many as 35 points during the game.
 Kennard missed the Clippers’ two postseason play-in tournament games with a hamstring injury, as they were eliminated from playoff contention for the first time since 2018.

-Memphis Grizzlies (2023–present)
+Memphis Grizzlies (2023–2025)

 On February 9, 2023, Kennard was traded to the Memphis Grizzlies in a three-team trade involving the Houston Rockets.
 He made his Grizzlies debut three days later, recording four points and two rebounds in a 119–109 loss to the Boston Celtics.
+On March 24, Kennard scored a career-high tying 30 points in a 151–114 win over the Houston Rockets.
+His ten made 3-pointers set a Grizzlies franchise record for most threes made in a game, surpassing the previous mark (9) set twice by Mike Miller and once by current teammate Jaren Jackson Jr.

+On July 31, 2024, Kennard re-signed with the Grizzlies.

+Atlanta Hawks (2025–present)

+On July 8, 2025, Kennard signed a one-year, $11 million contract with the Atlanta Hawks.

 Personal life

-Kennard briefly dated reality TV star Savannah Chrisley.
-Kennard confirmed his relationship with Anna Castro.
-Kennard proposed to Anna Castro for marriage on October 17, 2021.
-They were married on August 5, 2022.
+Kennard and long time girlfriend Anna Castro were married on August 5, 2022.
+They have a son Porter Douglas Kennard.